fboender/multitray/README.md

 # MultiTray

-MultiTray is a simple Python script for showing one or more system tray icons.
+MultiTray is a simple Python script for showing one or more desktop system tray icons.
 You can easily change the tray icons from the commandline or shell scripts by writing instructions to a named fifo pipe (special file on disk).

 # Usage